 Norman Osborn is a scientist and a supposedly successful businessman, one who has very high standards and more than a few secrets.
 Norman is outspoken, frank, hardworking and ambitious, with some latent delusions of grandeur.
 He’s something of an inspiration to our main character, Peter.
 He pushes his son, Harry, and shows him tough love to try to make him strong and great, while also showing an interest in Peter, an up-and-coming intellectual, and trying to force his way into becoming a mentor figure to him – much to the chagrin and envy of his own son.
-There is more than to Norman than being a confident and successful business tycoon though; there’s a desperate, fearful and needy side that he keeps well-hidden.
+There is more than to Norman than being a confident and successful business tycoon though; there’s a desperate, fearful and needy side that he keeps well-hidden, along with some anger issues.
 Norman’s company is going under rapidly, and he’s failing to convince the US military to buy his new defense project that could save OsCorp.
 So with time running out and no human volunteers on hand, Norman decides to test his new mad science on himself, which naturally goes horribly wrong – much to the delight of the audience.
 Norman’s super soldier formula ravages his mind and creates a new split personality that he funnels all his rage, aggression, resentment, vengeance and wrath into – loosening him up and driving him insane.
+As the film progresses, Mr. Osborn and his other self go on to have your classic Dr. Jekyll and Mr. Hyde dynamic, unbeknownst to all the other characters.
 In a sense, Norman Osborn dies the night he decides to experiment on himself and is reborn as the Green Goblin.

 The villains in the Raimi trilogy are often extreme reflections of Peter’s worst traits, and that trend starts with Norman.
 Peter is given the incredible gift of becoming superhuman and initially tries to use it for profit and self-gain before he’s smacked down and humbled, preventing him from traveling further down that path.
 A similar transformation happens to Norman and the scorned man decides to make a grab for power, status and revenge.
 With his newfound strength, the Goblin decides to target and kill off anyone he feels has ever wronged him, gradually becoming a murderer, a terrorist and a threat to the city.
 In his own twisted way, he feels that nothing will ever prevent him from being seen and recognized as being exceptionable ever again.
 He also dons a suit that wouldn’t look out of place in an episode of the “Power Rangers”.
 I like the way Willem Dafoe portrays Norman; out of all the actors in the film he’s probably the one who embraces the camp the most, and even when Norman isn’t being murderously evil you can still tell there’s something off about him.
 What makes Green Goblin a great villain isn’t just that he’s gleefully psychotic – lost in his own vanity and delusions – but also how self-aware he is.
 The Goblin knows all the tropes and conventions of the superhero genre, lampshades them and embraces them wholeheartedly – like appealing to the hero’s pessimism or trying to fridge the hero’s love interest.
 It honestly makes you wonder if Norman was a comic book nerd in his youth.
 Appropriately, it’s embracing those tropes that also do him in.
 Norman couldn’t resist one last bit of ill-advised, evil gloating before trying to kill Peter, which gives him time to get a second wind, and it’s the Goblin’s spiteful, vindictive nature that winds up finishing the job.
 Norman tries one last time to stab Peter in the back but in a clever and satisfying example of a Chekov’s gun, he didn’t know about Peter’s spider-sense so he winds up running himself through instead.
 That’s some sweet, sweet karma.